mattrussi/gitlab-com-runbooks/docs/logging/scaling.md

-# Scaling Elastic Cloud instances
+# Scaling Elastic Cloud Clusters

 You are most likely re-sizing the hot data tier in Elasticsearch since all ingestion takes place through that tier before being migrated to the warm tier.